 (if your favorite charity is not on our list, write us a note to tell us your charity and its address)

 Why stuck with the same design on your backpack for the entire school year while you can use your creativity & imagination to customize Simon, your backpack, into a one-of-a-kind anytime, anywhere and as often as you wish?

-- We believe all children are naturally creative.
+- We believe all children are born creative.

-- We believe each child should have an art canvas with them to draw or to doodle for self-expression or for therapeutic purpose.
+- We believe each child should have a portable art canvas with them to draw or doodle to express themselves.

-- We believe that their creativity should be on display for the world to appreciate their works of art, at the same time, to boost their self-esteem and self-confidence.
+- We believe that the creativity & imagination in their artworks should be on display for the world to appreciate.